davelsio/template-three-vanilla/README.md

 ### Features

-- Codebase architecture that coordinates view and controller state via state events.
+- Architecture to synchronize views and controllers via events.
 - Centralized state management implementation using Zustand.
-- Custom Tweakpane plugin that integrates with the state management.
+- Custom Tweakpane plugin compatible with an external store.
 - Typescript for type safety.
 - Sensible ESLint and Prettier configurations.